Defining the Cost of Care at Hennepin Healthcare

 Freestanding Location: Locations not licensed as Hospital Based.
 This includes Hennepin Healthcare’s BeWell, North Loop, Richfield, Golden Valley, and Saint Anthony clinics.

-Net Charges: The amount charged for service including contractual insurance rates or discounts.
+Net Charges: The amount charged for services including contractual insurance rates or discounts.
 This is the amount seen on a claim or statement.

 Non-Covered Services: Services not covered or paid for by insurance.